 SwingU Premium (monthly or yearly subscription) is an AI-powered digital caddie and instruction platform.
 It offers a number of powerful features that include:

 The golf instruction feature sets SwingU apart from other golf GPS apps.
 But aside from that, it’s a top choice for iPhones and it has a ton of social proof to back it up.
-Check the SwingU website for premium discounts.
+Check the SwingU website for discounts on the Premium membership.

 2. 18Birdies Golf GPS App